watir/watirbook/installation/mac.md

 ### selenium-webdriver ###

 Let's try selenium-webdriver gem.
-It can drive Firefox, Chrome, Opera, Safari and PhantomJS.
 Install it with `sudo gem install selenium-webdriver --no-ri --no-rdoc`.

 You will probably get this: